collabnix/dockerlabs/beginners/README.md

 - Housekeeping Docker Containers

+- Moving Docker to different partition

 # Docker Components

 - Docker Server Vs Client Architecture

 - Docker Daemon
+  - How to open Docker Daemon to External world?
+  - Docker Daemon runs as root.
+How can Docker be secure?

 - What is a Docker Image?
+  - Building Your own Docker Image from Scratch

 - What is Docker Container?